JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - player.html to level-up
 - Alt ship images
 - Create function to quickly add basic equipment & abilities & users to game for testing
-- Create map to choose levels, start with simple list of links
+- Create map to choose levels, start with simple list of links **DONE**
 - Create equipment.html
 - create ships.html
 - create store.html
 - Create Manual
 - Tutorial Page
 - Show equipped gear on dashboard.html
-- Eventually Set up Bootstrap "cards" system for each map
+- Eventually Set up Bootstrap "cards" system for each map **DONE**
 - Change to fire and aim with mouse
 - Add Pause Functionality
 - Create Health and Armor Bars for each enemy on screen